Get help

 Australia's Productivity Commission report Data Availability and Use highlights the benefits of existing data for research, policy, decision making and innovation.
 Australian Research Data Commons (ARDC) provide case studies and examples on the many uses of existing data for research.
 The datasets available via this guide are good examples of F.A.I.R data, as they are findable, accessible, interoperable and reusable.

 Use the discipline tabs to find existing data available publicly or to researchers by application and approval.
 Consider browsing outside your discipline as datasets from different scientific domains can be of value to diverse research projects.
-For information on sources and tools for textual data, refer to the Text mining and analysis library guide.,

 Evaluate data sources